M-Devloo/Cutouch-shutter-actuator/README.md

 The code exists out of two different programming languages: `Basic` & `Ladder`.
 The most critical code is located in the Ladder diagram which is basically controlling the inputs, the output relays as well the EMK logic for each shutter.

-The `ShutterIO.inc` allows you to name certain inputs which can be found in the ladder diagram.
+The software works together meaning ladder interrupts which are from the ladder diagram to the basic code.
+(Through the DoLadderInt INTERRUPT).
+There is also basic to ladder interrupts through the datawords & merkers.
+(Most of the starting with `_DXX`)

 ## Ladder software

+> The `ShutterIO.inc` allows you to name certain inputs which can be found in the ladder diagram.

 ### Ladder input logic.